-DMF may only be manufactured and used if it can be assured that under normal operating conditions the exposure will remain below the determined harmonised worker DNEL for long-term inhalation exposure of 3.2 mg/m3.
+DMF may only be manufactured and used if it can be assured that under applied operating conditions the exposure will remain below the determined harmonised worker DNEL for long-term inhalation exposure of 3.2 mg/m.
 Additionally, DMF may only be manufactured and used if dermal exposure is avoided with protective clothing and gloves, which comply with the requirements of Council Directive 89/686/ECC or other measures.
 The determined long-term DNEL for dermal exposure (worker) of 0.79 mg/kg bw/day has to be met also.
-Both DNELs have been derived according to the relevant ECHA REACH Guidance (please refer to ANNEX - Information on hazard and risk).
+Both DNELs have been derived according to the relevant ECHA REACH Guidance (please refer to Annex B: Information on hazard, emission/exposure and risk).